obtuse-triangle/ColoredPencilsNFT/README.md

 First, modify the config.json file.

-`SvgFile` : Basic svg file name.
+`SvgFile` : Basic svg file name

-`NumberOfOutputFile` : number of files to be create.
+`NumberOfOutputFile` : number of files to be create

-`Color1` : Random color 1 and the color code to be replaced.
+`Color1` : Random color 1 and the color code to be replaced

-`Color2` : Random color 2 and the color code to be replaced.
+`Color2` : Random color 2 and the color code to be replaced

-`Color3` : Random color 3 and the color code to be replaced (`Color3` is darker than `Color1` as the `Color3Brightness` value increases).
+`Color3` : Random color 3 and the color code to be replaced (`Color3` is darker than `Color1` as the `Color3Brightness` value increases)

-`BackgroundColor`: BackgroundColor and the color code to be replaced.
+`BackgroundColor`: BackgroundColor and the color code to be replaced

-`BackgroundBrightness` : degree of darkness compared to Color 1.
+`BackgroundBrightness` : degree of darkness compared to Color 1

 `OutputFileName` : Name of output file (without extension)